-For all students who have resided in a foreign country included on the High TB Burden Country List, for a consecutive period of four weeks, one of the following is required:
+For all students who were born in, resided in or visited a foreign country on the High TB Burden Country List for a consecutive period of four weeks or longer, one of the following is required:

 - Evidence of a negative tuberculin skin test (TST) or Quantiferon TB Gold blood test (QFT) and a negative symptom screen completed within 90 calendar days prior to registration, certified by a licensed physician or department of health.